 - San Juan Acequia

 Using a system which has its roots in the ancient Middle East, Rome, and the great Indian civilizations in Mesoamerica, the irrigation ditch was built to water the nearby mission lands.
 This means of irrigation was adopted by later Anglo-American, German, and Italian settlers in South Texas.
 The San Juan Acequia has been restored to use for watering the Spanish Colonial Demonstration Farm.

 - San Juan Dam

 The dam was a key element of an irrigation (acequia) system.
 Each mission had its own system of irrigation ditches to supply water from the San Antonio River to the farm fields.
 Water was diverted from the river to the ditches or acequias by means of such dams.

 A portion of San Juan's weir dam is still in existence, but not open to the public.

 Stretching for several miles above and below the mission, the labores (farm lands) were designated specifically by the Spanish authorities for crops.
 In most years a surplus was harvested, which was sold to the presidio and in other nearby markets.

 By the mid 1700s, San Juan, with its rich farm and pasturelands, was a regional supplier of agricultural produce.
-The National Park Service will recapture this role with the planned return of water to the San Juan Acequia, to irrigate the Spanish Colonial demonstration farm.
+The National Park Service recaptured this role with the return of water to the San Juan Acequia to irrigate the Spanish Colonial demonstration farm.
 Remnants of the long narrow fields can be seen traveling down Villamaine Road.